janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 }
 ```

-The resolver file acutally implements the methods.
+The resolver file actually implements the methods.

 **resolver.js**